Publications:

 errors to optimal.
 The additive error in these algorithms usually

-depends linearly upon the largest encoding letter size.
+the largest encoding letter size.

 This paper was motivated by the problem of